 Claim for damages of £2.9m as a result of significant brain injury following a road traffic accident

-The Court of Appeal gave guidance on the assessment of general damages in cases of multiple injuries
+Leading Court of Appeal decision on the assessment of general damages in cases of multiple injuries

 Dewar v Day (2011)